 You just have to find what work for you, what get you excited and what suit you.

-But unless you're lucky and find your lucky star at first sight, you're gonna have to try a bunch of workouts and diets before you find the one that is perfect for you.
+But unless you’re lucky and find the perfect match after the first attempt, you’re gonna have to try a bunch of workouts and diets before you find the one that is perfect for you.

 And trust me you will.

-There's so much possibilities out there, especially this days, it's impossible that you don't find something that suit you.
+There’s so many options out there, especially these days, it’s impossible you don’t find something that suits you.

-And once you feel like you found the sweet spot and manage to get 80% of the result with 20% of the effort, it's gold.
+And once you feel like you found the sweet spot and manage to get 80% of the results with 20% of the effort, it’s gold.

-Here's the core of the Dummy Recipe to Stay Fit all the time, at least for me.
+Here’s the core of my Dummy Recipe to Stay Fit with low maintenance (in other word, what works for me).

 Those are basic principles and it should make sense for everybody who’s in shape or fit.

-But if you've never paid attention to your body, what you eat or never exercised before and you want to start improving, here's a few easy and steps that should give you 80% of the result with 20% of the work (Pareto's Principle forever)
+But if you’ve never paid attention to your body, what you eat or never exercised before and you want to start improving, here are a few easy steps that should give you 80% of the result with 20% of the work (Pareto’s Principle forever 🤘)

 – Train Daily (not hard)